-- (7) All applications for permits for building or development shall comply with Chapter 108A requirements for stormwater management. - (8) Wastewater Management:
+- (8) All applications for permits for building or development shall comply with Chapter 108A requirements for stormwater management. - (9) Wastewater Management:

 The applicant shall apply to the New Castle Department of Public Works for sanitary wastewater disposal in the Form-Based District.
-The Town shall be provided with the estimated wastewater flow from the development pursuant to applicable requirements.
+The Development Department shall be provided with the estimated wastewater flow from the development pursuant to applicable requirements as part of the Design Review.